 Phase 1 of the survey included questions about employment status, consumer spending, food security, housing, education disruptions, and physical and mental health.
 This phase began on April 23, 2020 and ended on July 21, 2020.

 Phases 2 and 3 carried over some of the same questions from Phase 1 and included questions on teleworking, the likelihood of eviction or foreclosure, household spending, and disruptions to post-secondary education.
 Phases 2 began on August 19, 2020 and ended on October 26, 2020.
-Phase 3 began on October 28, 2020 and is anticipated to continue through March 1, 2021.
+Phase 3 of the Household Pulse Survey began on October 28, 2020 and ended March 29, 2021.

 Census Bureau Interactive Data Visualization (Phases 2 and 3 only)